RESOURCES REGARDING TRANSITION AND DETRANSITION

 Boys and Young Men

 Parents of autistic, loving, gender non-conforming males are being told that their sons are really their daughters.
 Often labeled as “transgirls or transwomen”, these males are being bullied because they are different, may not like sports, and can have what are considered effeminate interests, including dressing differently or preferring long hair.
-Transactivists, often working in gender clinics, say these boys' bodies are wrong.
-We are alarmed at the blatant disregard for the mental and physical health of these boys.
-Some parents believe that this is actually gay eugenics.
-Some parents may be suffering from Munchhausen syndrome.
-The truth is, we don’t know because there is no way to diagnose being “transgender,” the new word for transsexualism which doesn’t describe what our young boys are experiencing.
-One mother describes her alarming experience.
-Another parent, here.
+Transactivists, often working in gender clinics agree with a child that their bodies are wrong.
+We are alarmed at the blatant disregard for the mental and physical health of these boys and hope with the passing of HB68 and new federal executive orders that this will be corrected immediately.

 “Gender nonconforming people (particularly gender nonconforming boys) are often mistreated in our society.
 It would not be surprising if this mistreatment had negative consequences with respect to mental health or general adjustment.
 (The fact that gender nonconforming homosexual people sometimes experience prejudice from other homosexual people cannot help.)” – Bailey